jonathanconway/amp-code-test-jonathan-conway/readme.md

 ## testing

-- create a couple tests, no more than that.
+- create a couple of tests, no more than that.

 ## Pre requisites